Cannibalism: Costs

 Animals which have diets consisting of predominantly conspecific prey expose themselves to a greater risk of injury and expend more energy foraging for suitable prey as compared to non-cannibalistic species.

 Predators often target younger or more vulnerable prey.
 However, the time necessitated by such selective predation could result in a failure to meet the predator's self-set nutritional requirements.
 In addition, the consumption of conspecific prey may also involve the ingestion of defense compounds and hormones, which have the capacity to impact the developmental growth of the cannibal's offspring.
 Hence, predators normally partake in a cannibalistic diet in conditions where alternative food sources are absent or not as readily available.

 Failure to recognize kin prey is also a disadvantage, provided cannibals target and consume younger individuals.
 For example, a male stickleback fish may often mistake their own "eggs" for their competitor's eggs, and hence would inadvertently eliminate some of its own genes from the available gene pool.
-Kin recognition has been observed in tadpoles of the spadefoot toad, whereby cannibalistic tadpoles of the same clutch tended to avoid consuming and harming siblings, while eating other non-siblings.
+Kin recognition has been observed in tadpoles of the spadefoot toad, with cannibalistic tadpoles of the same clutch tending to avoid consuming and harming siblings, while eating non-siblings.

 The act of cannibalism may also facilitate trophic disease transmission within a population, though cannibalistically spread pathogens and parasites generally employ alternative modes of infection.